henrynoon/MonzoClone/README.md

 - [ ] In TransactionViewController, when collectionView.contentOffset.y reaches a certain value (when pulling content down), pop to a new ViewController that displays a full screen map of transaction location

+- [ ] If only one transaction at a particular merchant, don't show history cells or header

 - [ ] Enable query of all transactions at a specific merchant

 - [ ] Enable user to change category and add/edit notes